 The NCHC Eligibility Advisory Board (EAB), Eligibility Guidelines Committee (EGC), and/or Regional Committee will resolve all player eligibility disputes.

-In order for a team to participate in NCHBC Events, their program must:
+For a team to participate in NCHBC Events, their program must:

 • Be a member in Good Standing with the NHBA.